About this site

 As content is updated frequently, we prefer that other sites link to our website instead of reproducing content so that it is always up-to-date.

-This website contains links to websites operated by parties other than members of the Alzheimer Society Federation of Canada.
+This website contains links to websites operated by parties other than partners of the Alzheimer Society Federation of Canada.
 These links are provided for your convenience and information, and Alzheimer Society assumes no responsibility for the information provided on them.
 The inclusion of links to other websites does not imply endorsement of the material on those websites or any association with their publishers.

 Other websites are free to link to this site and formal requests are not required.
 If you intend to link to this website, link to the home page www.alzheimer.ca to ensure that the link does not become broken as this website is periodically updated and revised.
 If you wish to add a text introduction to the link, we request that you use: